pinecoders/pinecoders.github.io/techniques/dsp/README.md

     sum
 ```

 where `w(i)` is a windowing function with argument `i`.
-There exist a wide variety of windowing function, which can also be used as kernels for low-pass filters, the most notable one will be described alongside their computations below.
+There exists a wide variety of windowing functions, which can also be used as kernels for low-pass filters.
+The most notable ones will be described and their calculation shown below.

 <hr>